 UP: SHO, 2 constables suspended for demanding money

-An SHO and two constables were suspended in UP’s Balrampur after an alleged audio clip of theirs demanding money for “adding charges” in a case went viral on social media, an official said on Wednesday

-The suspended officials were posted at the Balrampur’s Gaura police station.
-In the audio clip, SHO Santosh Kumar and constables Ram Pragat and Nigam Singh were allegedly heard demanding money for "adding charges" in a case.
-Superintendent of Police Dev Ranjan Verma said the audio clip went viral on social media after which they were suspended
+An SHO and two constables were suspended in UP's Balrampur after an alleged audio clip of theirs demanding money for "adding charges" in a case went viral on social media, police said on Wednesday.
+The suspended policemen were posted at the Balrampur's Gaura police station.
+In the audio clip, SHO Santosh Kumar and constables Ram Pragat and Nigam Singh were allegedly heard demanding money from one Ram Pravesh Pandey for "adding charges" against his opponents in a case "involving a fight", police said

 - READ MORE ON: